oromis1508/qa-playwright-projects/docs/backend.md

 The API is used by:

 - the frontend application
-- automated UI and API tests
+- automated UI, API and unit tests

 ---